snailfishes/Trans-Beastfly/README.md

 # Trans-Beastfly
 Makes beastflies have trans colors!
-Downloads for beastflies and savage beastflies are separate If you want them both, download them both and combine them with only one "active.txt" file  If the blue is too jarring, there is a "muted" option.
+If the blue is too jarring, there is a "muted" option.

+Extract to: /Hollow Knight Silksong/Hollow Knight Silksong_Data/Mods/Customizer/[CUSTOM_FOLDER]/ or combine "Bone Flyer Cln" with another folder with an "active.txt" file.

+Thank you to everyone's suggestions and kind words!
+Please let me know if there is something you would like me to change!